 Fox Hunting:- “The English country gentleman galloping after the Fox – the unspeakable in full pursuit of the uneatable” ~ Oscar Wilde.

-When Mike Trowler first met Cropper the Fox had been in a tangle with a dog and off worse.
+When Mike Trowler first met Cropper the Fox he had been in a tangle with a dog and came off worse.
 Cropper had been rescued by The Fox Project in Tunbridge Wells.
 Not only was he badly injured, he was also suffering from toxoplasmosis, a dangerous parasitic infection.
 He was in no shape to be returned to the wild.
 There were only two choices: euthanize Cropper or find him a home.
 That is where Mike came in.

 Mike Trowler gave Cropper a home.
 A retired engineer, has been described as a man on a mission.
 Mike is fascinated by Fox behaviour and spends a great deal of time with them.
 In addition to nursing injured Foxes back to health, he also takes in orphaned Fox cubs and raises them until they can be released back into the wild.
 He does this by releasing them into his nine-acre garden.
 A few remain to be fed each night, some stay in the area for several years, while others take off to establish their own territories further afield.